KaiLangen96/video-editor-kronberg/README.md

     * 1025px — 1200px: Desktops, large screens.
     * 1201px and more — Extra large screens, TV.

-* A hamburger navigation menu.
+* A navigation menu which transforms into a hamburger navigation menu for smaller screens.
 * Fully playable integrated YouTube videos.
+* Clicking on the "me" of the text "For more references just ask me." in the portfolio section will open the mailing program (if installed) for faster connectability
+* Clicking on the email address in the contact section will open mailing program (if installed) for faster connectability

 ## Future Features

-* The navigation menu breaks open on a bigger screen size.
-* Open dialler app by clicking on the phone number.
-* Open mail app by clicking on the email address.
 * Online booking system linked to her calender for optimized booking process.
 * A video playing as background of the Home section.